Sylvia Anderson: Collaboration with Gerry Anderson

 In 1957 AP Films was commissioned by writer Roberta Leigh to produce films based on her children's stories, including The Adventures of Twizzle and Torchy the Battery Boy.
 Sylvia Anderson worked on these projects as a production assistant.
-In late 1960 the couple married, and she developed a wider role in production duties.
+She married Gerry Anderson in late 1960 and developed a wider role in production duties.

-The couple worked together as a team, co-writing and co-creating the first episode of a series then sharing the work according to their strengths.
-Gerry tended to specialise in special effects and hardware, and Sylvia in character, voices, costume, dialogue, and plotlines.
+The couple worked together as a team, co-writing and co-creating the first episode of a series and sharing the work according to their strengths.
+Gerry tended to specialise in special effects and hardware, and Sylvia in character, voices, costume, dialogue and plotlines.

 In this way, Anderson contributed plot development and voice work for a series of half-hour shows including Supercar, Stingray and Fireball XL5.
-The Supercar end titles credit her (as Sylvia Thamm) as the Dialogue Director, a task which she would also handle in other projects.
-However, she felt the half-hour format was insufficient to fully develop characters and stories, and she persuaded the team's TV producer Lew Grade to extend their shows to a full hour.
+The Supercar end titles credit her (as Sylvia Thamm) as the dialogue director, a task that she would also handle in other projects.
+However, she felt the half-hour format was insufficient to fully develop characters and stories, so she persuaded the team's TV producer Lew Grade to extend their shows to a full hour.

-In the early 1960s, the Andersons co-created the series Thunderbirds, and Sylvia created the characters.
-She was aware that Grade intended to sell the show to American TV networks and wanted to make the show appealing to American audiences, hence she introduced the "British aristocrat" character of Lady Penelope, and Parker her "Cockney chauffeur".
+In the early 1960s, the Andersons created the series Thunderbirds.
+Sylvia created the characters.
+She was aware that Grade intended to sell the show to American TV networks and wanted to make the show appealing to American audiences, so she introduced the "British aristocrat" character of Lady Penelope and Parker, her "Cockney chauffeur".

-Lady Penelope Creighton-Ward, an aristocratic fashionista who was an undercover agent, was to become one of her most popular characters; Anderson both created the character and provided her voice.
+Lady Penelope Creighton-Ward, an aristocratic fashionista who was an undercover agent, was to become one of her most popular characters.
+Anderson both created the character and provided her voice.
 AP Films puppet designer Mary Turner used Anderson as the template for the creation of the Lady Penelope puppets, a decision of which Anderson was not immediately aware.
 Interviewed by the Daily Mirror in 1968, Turner commented: "we wanted a glamorous blonde and [Anderson] was the obvious choice."
 In 1966 and 1968, Anderson produced two feature-length films based on the Thunderbirds story, Thunderbirds Are Go and Thunderbird 6.

-She was co-creator with Gerry Anderson for the series UFO (1969-1970) on which she co-produced, was responsible for fashions on the show and did the majority of the casting.
+She was co-creator with Gerry Anderson for the series UFO (1969–1970) on which she co-produced, was responsible for fashions on the show and did the majority of the casting.

 The Andersons' creative partnership ended when their marriage broke down during the production of the first series of Space: 1999 in 1975.
 Gerry announced his intention to separate on the evening of the wrap party, following which Sylvia ceased her involvement with the company, which by this time had twice been renamed and was now called Group Three.